 2. Factories Didn’t Publish Their Information on English Website

-All foreign importers, no matter they can speak Chinese or not, are all sourcing suppliers on B2B platforms such as Alibaba or Global Sources, or searching on Google.
-So if a factory doesn’t have any staff who knows English, then it’s impossible for them to publish their products information on English website.
+All foreign importers, no matter they can speak Chinese or not, are all sourcing suppliers on B2B platforms such as Alibaba or Global Sources or searching on Google.
+So if a factory doesn’t have any staff who knows English, then it’s impossible for them to publish their product information on the English website.
 So there is no way for foreign importers to find them.

-For example, you have to pay about USD 4,000 annually as the member fee, then you can publish products on Alibaba, which is the so called “Gold Supplier”.
-Also, you need to pay at least USD 7,000 every year for employing a full-time English sale, and it’s only for basic salary.
+For example, you have to pay about USD 4,000 annually as the member fee, then you can publish products on Alibaba, which is the so-called “Gold Supplier”.
+Also, you need to pay at least USD 7,000 every year for employing a full-time English sale, and it’s only for a basic salary.
 If his working ability is not like you expected, you may get no order.

-The targeted customers of these factories is Chinese trading companies, so they would like to publish their information on Chinese websites, such as 1688.com (Chinese Alibaba website, belongs to Alibaba Group), which is the largest Chinese B2B platform in China and has more suppliers than Alibaba.com.
+The targeted customers of these factories are Chinese trading companies, so they would like to publish their information on Chinese websites, such as 1688 (Chinese Alibaba website, belongs to Alibaba Group), which is the largest Chinese B2B platform in China and has more suppliers than Alibaba.com.
 One interesting thing is that many suppliers on Alibaba usually go to 1688.com for finding their suppliers.

 But it’s very difficult for foreign importers to source suppliers directly on 1688.com.
-First you must speak Chinese as mother tongue or knows Chinese very well.
-Second you need to be quite familiar with all kinds of Chinese suppliers.
+First, you must speak Chinese as your mother tongue or knows Chinese very well.
+Second, you need to be quite familiar with all kinds of Chinese suppliers.
 Because trading company suppliers on 1688.com are even more than factories, it’s harder to distinguish them than searching on Alibaba.com.

 3. Factories Don’t Know Online Marketing

 That’s why most small factories cannot be found by importers even they are publishing products on Alibaba.
-Besides, some small factories reply Alibaba’s inquiries very slow, which may make the importers feel like they are not reliable and professional so that ignore them.
-So there’s one tips for you: those suppliers who are replying you slow, or difficult to communicate with, maybe they are the factory.
+Besides, some small factories reply to Alibaba’s inquiries very slow, which may make the importers feel like they are not reliable and professional, so they ignore them.
+There is one tip for you: those suppliers who are replying to you slowly, or difficult to communicate with, maybe they are the factory.

 4. Factory Keeps All Information in Secret If Product Has Patent or Copyright Issue

-It’s universally acknowledged that China is producing all kinds copycat products and exporting every corner of the world.
-Once there’s a hot-selling products in the market, maybe electronics or even a tooth brush, Chinese factories will start to copy it and sell cheap price.
-The interesting thing is, in a lot circumstance, importers don’t know the product is a copycat.
+It’s universally acknowledged that China is producing all kinds of copycat products and exporting every corner of the world.
+Once there’s a hot-selling product in the market, maybe electronics or even a toothbrush, Chinese factories will start to copy it and sell cheap price.
+The interesting thing is, in a lot circumstances, importers don’t know the product is a copycat.

-It’s usually quite difficult for imports to find real factories of this kind of products as involving patent or copyright issues.
-These small factories often work with domestic trading companies so that can export this kind of products to other countries.
+It’s usually quite difficult for imports to find real factories of this kind of product as involving patent or copyright issues.
+These small factories often work with domestic trading companies so that can export this kind of product to other countries.
 So most importers are buying from trading companies, rather than from real factories.

-Most importers want to bypass the middle men or trading companies and purchase directly from factories, but not every importers can actually make it.
-In this case, you’d better find more suppliers (no matter middles or trading companies) and compare them to select most suitable one.
-Or you can attend some fairs which is the best way to find factories, such as Canton Fair, Global Sources Fair, etc.
+Most importers want to bypass the middlemen or trading companies and purchase directly from factories, but not every importer can actually make it.
+In this case, you’d better find more suppliers (no matter middles or trading companies) and compare them to select the most suitable one.
+Or you can attend some fairs which are the best way to find factories, such as the Canton Fair, Global Sources Fair, etc.